blueaga003/animal_adoption_project/README.md

 Thanks for visiting!

+### Future Functionality
+* Voice enabled searches using the Houndify API
+* More search options
+* Local pet-friendly places search with Yelp data integration and Google Maps
+* More test cases

 ### Author
 Angie Howard is a Computational Linguist in Santa Clara.
 You can read more about her [here](https://www.linkedin.com/in/angelarhoward/).